yonatanam/grclient/README.md

 -Client : The very first screen (initial config)

-Controllers package - All controllers -AbstractController - will be needed later for server communication -ClientController - controls the initial config screen -GoHome - Controls the main window creation -LoginController - controls the login screen -MainWindowController - controls the main window
+Controllers package - All controllers
+* AbstractController - will be needed later for server communication
+* ClientController - controls the initial config screen
+* GoHome - Controls the main window creation
+* LoginController - controls the login screen
+* MainWindowController - controls the main window

 GUI package
--ClientGUI
--LoginGUI
--MainWindowGUI
+* ClientGUI
+* LoginGUI
+* MainWindowGUI

 Models - "Abstract" classes - all inherit from AbstractModel - used for sending objects to and from the server
 * AbstractModel - to send Objects to server we need Serializable